-In addition to her work at Henderson, White was (and remains) active in encouraging physical education for all children – though particularly for girls, since they had very limited opportunities for athletic activity in Arkadelphia in the 1960s.
+In addition to her work at Henderson, White was active in encouraging physical education for all children, though particularly for girls since opportunities for athletic activity for girls was very limited in Arkadelphia in the 1960s.

-White’s career at Henderson was long, distinguished, reaching the rank of professor.
+White fashioned a long, distinguished career at Henderson, reaching the rank of professor.
 In 1994, she retired and was honored with the title professor emeritus.

-Dr. White’s activities are not limited to Henderson State University.
-She has served the city of Arkadelphia as a consultant to its Parks and Recreation Department, helping to encourage the community to expand and improve its recreation facilities and programs.
-She also served as the president of the association of former AAGPBL players, in which she is still active.
+Dr. White’s activities were not limited to Henderson State University.
+She served the city of Arkadelphia as a consultant to its Parks and Recreation Department, helping to encourage the community to expand and improve its recreation facilities and programs.
+She also served as the president of the association of former AAGPBL players.
 This role would find her traveling throughout the year, attending reunions of the players as well as handling the business aspect of the organization.
 She appeared, via videoconferencing equipment, to four school districts in New York as a featured speaker for Women’s History Month, discussing her AAGPBL experiences.

 Video of the softball field dedication ceremony can be viewed (in three parts) at: